FAQ

 Can I go through security systems such as those found in airports?

-Given the short duration of security screening, it is unlikely that your heart device will be affected by metal detectors (walk-through archways and hand-held wands) or full-body imaging scanners (also called millimetre wave scanners and 3D imaging scanners) such as those found in airports, large venues and courthouses.
+Given the short duration of security screening, it is unlikely that your heart device will be affected by metal detectors (walk-through archways or hand-held wands) or full-body imaging scanners (millimetre wave or 3D imaging scanners) such as those found at airports, concert venues, and courts.

-The metal case of your heart device could set off a metal detector.
-To minimize the risk of temporary interference with your heart device while going through the security screening process, avoid touching metal surfaces around any screening equipment.
-Do not stop or linger in a walk-through archway; simply walk through the archway at a normal pace.
+The metal casing of your heart device may set off a metal detector.
+To minimise any risk of interference, avoid touching metal surfaces around screening equipment, and walk through archways at a normal pace without stopping or lingering.

 Can I go through store anti-theft detectors?

 Yes.
-Anti-theft detectors in stores and libraries generate electromagnetic fields that can “sense” embedded “tags” on merchandise.
-It may be possible, under unique circumstances, for these fields to temporarily affect the operation of your heart device.
-Significant effects from interference are unlikely if you pass “normally” through the detectors.
-It is recommended that you:
+Anti-theft security systems in shops and libraries generate electromagnetic fields that detect embedded tags on merchandise.
+Under unusual circumstances, these fields could temporarily affect the operation of your heart device, but significant interference is unlikely if you walk through normally.

-Be aware of anti-theft detectors
+Be aware of anti-theft detector gates as you enter and leave

 Can an MRI scan affect my ICD?